How to Create a FreeBSD Web Server (FAMP Stack) - 2026 Guide

 Browse to the machine’s IP address (or hostname) and make sure you see the Apache “It works!” message.
 If you don’t see anything, ensure that Apache is running, and monitor /var/log/httpd-error.log and /var/log/httpd-apache.log for hints that can help you identify problems.

 If you’re stuck, perhaps there’s some misconfiguration somewhere.
-Apache’s default configuration file pathway is, in order:
+Apache’s default configuration file pathway is, in order (all of the files below are in /usr/local/etc/apache24/):

 Find the latest versions of PHP: